engrmahabub/django-blog-4/README.md

 ```
 > You can edit posts via admin panel or from corrent user added post.

 TODOS
 =
 - Change Style
 - More Options For New Post
 - Sidebar
 - Customize admin panel
-- reply comment
+- Reply comment
-- search for post any pages
+- Search for post any pages
 - ...